 Thanks in large part to a $1 million endowment made possible by a gift from the Delta Dental of Virginia Foundation, a comprehensive oral health curriculum is a major component of the education received by students at the VTC School of Medicine.

-In addition, our students take part in service projects on their own such as Medicine and Health Day at the Boys and Girls Club and volunteering at the Bradley Free Clinic.
+Critical service learning, or VTCSOMEngage, is a required element for graduation administered through the Office for Community Engagement.
+Our students take part in service projects on their own such as Medicine and Health Day at the Boys and Girls Club and volunteering at the Bradley Free Clinic.

 - Photo Gallery: 2020 MLK Day of Service